 Utilizing an iPhone to auto-forward texts

 Forwarding your text messages isn’t quite the same for an iPhone as it is for an Android.
 With the last few operating system updates, users have had several issues regarding forwarding their iMessages.
-Although the method I describe here does not technically send your messages to your email address, it will forward your texts to any iOS device you are logged into and enable in your iPhone settings.
+Although the method described here does not technically send your messages to your email address, it will forward your texts to any iOS device you are logged into and enable in your iPhone settings.

 Go into Settings and tap Messages.
 Click Text Message Forwarding and enable the device(s).